 Book Signing and Special Appearance Event

-To get more information on this event click here.
+To find out more about this event click here.

 Cerphe’s Up: A Musical Life with Bruce Springsteen, Little Feat, Frank Zappa, Tom Waits, CSNY, and Many More— Hardcover